Quilling is an expensive hobby and it can be hard to find affordable fabric for quilting that you like.

 These groups aren’t usually purely for quilting cotton though.

 You will tend to find a mix of quilters and garment sewers so there will be different weights of material on offer and you need to read the descriptions and ask questions to make sure the fabric will be right for your project.

-As well as having lots of garment sewing fabric these groups do tend to sell a lot of polyester fabric as well – which is fine if you know that is what you are buying but if you see something and think it looks too cheap to believe – then it might be worth double checking if it is cotton or polyester.
+As well as having lots of garment sewing fabric these groups tend to sell a lot of polyester fabric as well – which is fine if you know that is what you are buying but if you see something and think it looks too cheap to believe – then it might be worth double checking if it is cotton or polyester.

 Feel Good Fibres

-Basically it is a buy and sell site similar to ebay or a destash group – it’s all for offloading your high quality fabrics that you aren’t going to make use of yourself.
+Basically, it is a buy-and-sell site similar to eBay or a destash group – it’s all for offloading your high-quality fabrics that you aren’t going to make use of yourself.

 I saw all sorts of fab quilting fabrics on there when I was having a browse so if you are in the US it is definitely worth a try – I will be so jealous of you if you find a good deal on there too!

 Quilt Shop Bargains

 I know some quilters who don’t like buying their fabric online or secondhand from other quilters as they feel like that’s being disloyal to small quilt shops and local fabric stores.